-Romania: Romania to liberalize electricity and natural gas markets again29.
-September 2019. / SEE Energy News
+Romania: Romania to liberalize electricity and natural gas markets again, SEE Energy News

 Romanian Government has submitted to the European Commission (EC) the procedures and the calendar for the liberalization of electricity and natural gas markets, less than one year after it regulated those markets for residential consumers under emergency ordinance (OUG) 114/2018.